Welcome to the HPPLC pre-PT guidelines!

 Bookmark HPPLC PT on your tablet or smartphone!

-For people currently on the pre-PT path, the degree required to practice physical therapy is the Doctor of Physical Therapy, or DPT.
-The purpose of the degree is to prepare the PT student to successfully take the licensing exam, and become a practicing physical therapist.
+For people currently on the pre-PT path, the degree required to practice physical therapy is the Doctor of Physical Therapy, or DPT (you'll sometimes see the standard DPT referred to as an "entry-level" degree).
+The purpose of the DPT is to prepare students to pass the licensing exam and become a practicing physical therapist.

 On occasion, you will come across PhD or ScD programs associated with PT, not to be confused with the standard DPT entry-level degree.
 Within the physical therapy profession, the PhD (Doctor of Philosophy) or ScD (Doctor of Science) are purely optional.
-They are referred to as "postprofessional" doctoral degrees; meaning, degrees that some people choose to earn after they have already completed their professional degree and earned their license to practice.
+They are each referred to as a "postprofessional" doctoral degree, which is an additional credential some people choose to earn after they have already completed their professional degree.
 Postprofessional degrees are designed for those who want additional formal education, or who want to undertake formal research within the field.

 Again, the DPT is the standard degree for those who wish to become licensed to practice in the field of physical therapy.